valentijnkap/API/log.md

 ## 27-02-2019

 - Completed section 3 about Node Package Manager.
-- Created notes about the section.
+- Created a [note](notes/node-package-manager.md) about the NPM section.